Arc-Cloud/Caleidos_C_Compiler/documentation/planning/Week1MeetingNotes.md

 - Complete current understanding of lexer and parser

 ### **Review**
-- a
+- have started to correctly integrate rest of the compiler with the parser and we are relatively happy with our understanding of it

-## Basic Language Constructs
+## Basic Features

 ### **Start of the Week**
 - Aim to implement all basic features

 ### **Review**
-- a
+- Haven't quite implemented all basic features but we see a clear path in how to do so

+## Overall Progress

+*Test Cases Passed: 11*